xtendui/xtendui/src/gatsby/markdown/components/core/overlay/animation.md

 ## Design Animation

-Use `.xt-overlay-inner` and assign design styles to `.xt-design` when you want to **animate the design independently from the content**, use `relative` on child elements for fixing z-index issues.
+Use `.xt-overlay-inner` and assign design styles to `.xt-design` when you want to **animate the design independently from the content**, use `relative` on other elements on the same level of `.xt-design` for fixing z-index issues.

 <demo>
   <demovanilla src="vanilla/components/core/overlay/animation-design">